animmjfan/MakeCode-Projects/README.md

 * open [https://makecode.microbit.org/](https://makecode.microbit.org/)
 * click on **New Project**
 * click on **Extensions** under the gearwheel menu
-* search for **https://github.com/animmjfan/simple-microbit-calc-code-for-school** and import
+* click import file an

 ## Edit this project